besport/ocaml-mixpanel/README.md

   [See the default config options](https://github.com/mixpanel/mixpanel-js/blob/8b2e1f7b/src/mixpanel-core.js#L87-L110)

 ### What is the type Properties.t?
-The type "Properties.t" is an associative array of properties to store about the use (for example "{'Gender': 'Male', 'Age': 21}"), this type is used for several function arguments.
+The type "Properties.t" is an associative array of properties to store about the user (for example "{'Gender': 'Male', 'Age': 21}"), this type is used for several function arguments.
 You can create a "Properties.t" object with the function